-I have AV node re-entry SVT.
-There are different types of SVT and you should check with your DR. to see the one you have, (except don’t be surprised when they tell you they don’t know!!…they can only know for sure when they catch one on an EKG).
+I have AV node re-entry supraventricular tachycardia (AVNRT) .
+There are different types of SVT and accelerated rate heart issues and you should check with your Dr. to try to define the type you have. (except don’t be surprised when they tell you they don’t know!!…they can only know for sure when they catch one on an EKG).

 - feeling hot

 - like you need something cold to drink with ice

 - feeling “OFF”, like something is missing…a vitamin, not sure what it is…

 - Feeling brain fog,